drcereceres/UpStream/src/readme.txt

 Fixed:
 * Fixed the filter by statuses in the tasks and bugs page;
 * Fixed invalid dates result of some wrong timezone calculation;
+* Fixed the verification for the Poopy sandbox sites before load its CSS file in the front-end;
+* Fixed error in the front-end when the current user is not defined in the session;

 = [1.20.0] - 2018-07-31 =